 Networking and establishing contacts is a crucial part of developing your career and finding opportunities.

 Training and continuing professional development (CPD) are vital for those who work in such diverse and often project-based roles.

 Jobs and promotion within arts administration are highly sought after and competition is strong.
 As a result, it may be necessary to relocate or commute further in order to move jobs and gain experience.

-Alternatively you may decide to specialise in a specific area of work such as:
+Alternatively, you may decide to specialise in a specific area of work such as: